The Spotlight: A General Method for Discovering Systematic Errors in Deep Learning Models: Additional Results

 Our methods give rise to various promising directions for future work, many of which we have begun to investigate.
 This section describes some of these ideas along with our initial findings.

-\paragraph{Using the spotlight for adversarial training.} While this paper advocates for the spotlight as a method for auditing deep learning models, it also gives rise to a natural, adversarial objective that could be optimized during training in the style of the DRO methods surveyed earlier.
+\paragraph{Using the spotlight for adversarial training.} While this paper advocates for the spotlight as a method for auditing deep learning models, it also gives rise to a natural, adversarial objective that could be optimized during training in the style of the distributionally robust methods surveyed earlier~\cite{Duchi2020,Lahoti2020}.
 That is, model training could iterate between identifying a spotlight distribution, reweighting the input data accordingly, and minimizing loss on this reweighted input.
 A model that performed well on this objective would have very balanced performance, distributing inputs with poor performance diffusely across the representation space.
 Unfortunately, our preliminary tests suggest that optimizing for this objective is not simple.
 With large spotlights (10\% of dataset), we found that this method made little difference, with the model improving more slowly than in regular training; with smaller spotlights (1\%), the model struggled to learn anything, fluctuating wildly in performance between epochs.
 We intend to continue investigating approaches for training against this flexible adversary.

 \paragraph{Structure in representations.} An important assumption that the spotlight makes is that nearby points in the representation space will tend to correspond to semantically similar inputs.
 While this assumption is empirically supported both by our results and by prior work~\cite{Sohoni2020}, it is an emergent property of deep learning models, and we do not currently understand this property's sensitivity to details of the architecture and training method.
 For instance, does the choice of optimizer (SGD/Adam, weight decay, learning rate, \dots) affect the representation space in a way that interacts with the spotlight?
 Could we instead leverage representations learned by alternative models, such as autoencoders?
-Understanding the conditions where the spotlight works well is an important practical problem to investigate.

-\paragraph{More flexible spotlights.} The structure of the representation space relates to our previous discussion of spherical vs elliptical spotlights.
-In our evaluation, we restricted our attention to the former, requiring that the adversary choose the same variance in each dimension, because we observed that this was sufficient for discovering semantically meaningful problem areas in a variety of different domains.
-However, we do not claim that this finding will hold across new settings, nor that an expert could not have made further discoveries about a model's failure modes using an elliptical spotlight.